ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * NEVER talk badly about another team.
 They know their own mistakes as well as your own team knows theirs.

 * Read the RULES!
 You never know when you’ll be doing someone else’s job.
+A thorough knowledge of the rules is ESSENTIAL to many roles on the team - strategy, scouting, even design and build.
+You don't want to build something that is not competition legal, and scouts need to know if a team is breaking the rules.

 * Mentors and captains are there to help **everyone** on your team, not just you.
 They’re also really nice.